 Different people have different cultural backgrounds.
 So, make sure your content meets the recipients’ expectations.
 The best option is to use more symbols-based images that have a flexible sign-off process.

 Most email designers and coders prefer to use UTF-8 character encoding for HTML email documents.
 This is the default encoding for many email clients.

 An anti-spam policy or permission policy is sufficient to keep you out of any legal trouble.
 But always make sure that you provide an option of unsubscribing and your contact details in your emails.
 Also, resolve the unsubscribe requests within a set number of days.

 The CAN-SPAM Act has mentioned guidelines on sending emails into the US from US servers.

-Under this, companies must notify citizens of a data breach within 72 hours, take the prior consent to use a citizen’s information, provide a simple opt-out option to revoke consent, and protect consumer data.
+Under this, companies must notify citizens of a data breach within 72 hours, take prior consent to use a citizen’s information, provide a simple opt-out option to revoke consent and protect consumer data.

-CASL (Canada’s Anti-Spam Legislation) provides strict guidelines on gaining opt-in consent from email subscribers.
+CASL (Canada’s Anti-Spam Legislation) provides strict guidelines for gaining opt-in consent from email subscribers.